HarithaRajaram/Chromite-core-Caches/README.md

 # Chromite-core-Caches
-This repository contains the python scripts to generate RISC-V Assembly for testing the Cache subsystem of the Chromite Core by InCore Semiconductors.
+This repository contains the python codes to generate RISC-V Assembly for testing the Cache subsystem of the Chromite Core by InCore Semiconductors.
 This repository can be initialised as a submodule in chromite_uatg_tests.

 # Test Description is as follows